 Why Automotive Aftermarket Parts are Difficult to Ship

-The characteristics of auto parts that create packaging and shipping challenges include that they are:
+The characteristics of auto parts known to create packaging and shipping challenges include:

 - Irregularly shaped.
 Items like bumpers don’t fit well into any standard-size carton.
 Will you use a box large enough to accommodate the bumper and simply fill all the empty space with packing material?
 Or, will you have a shipping carton custom made?